The CGA administers the following awards for Harvard students:

 Howard Taylor Fisher (1903-1979), graduate of Harvard College and architect from Chicago, founded the Laboratory for Computer Graphics (later, Laboratory for Computer Graphics and Spatial Analysis) at the GSD in 1965, where he further developed the synagraphic mapping system (SYMAP).
 The prize is jointly administered by the Center for Geographic Analysis (CGA) and the Harvard Graduate School of Design (GSD), funded by a gift from Jack Dangermond (MLA 1969), President of Environmental Systems Research Institute (ESRI) Inc., the world leading company in GIS (geographic information system) modeling and mapping software and technology.
 The Technical Advisory Committee for CGA, chaired by Dr. Stephen Ervin, Assistant Dean of the GSD, oversees the award process each year.

 2020 Fisher Prize Award Winner: Emilio Sempris, for the entry: World On Fire: Top 100 Jurisdictions with Wildfire.
 Judges comments include “A stunning 3D visualization making a statement in easy to understand manner.”
 “Great utilization of a global publicly available dataset, presented and rendered in a unique way.”
 View the poster.

 2019 Fisher Prize Award Winner: Longfeng Wu and Seung Kyum Kim, for their entry: Unequal Territory of Accessing Urban Green Spaces: A comparative Study of 341 Prefecture-level Chinese Cities.
 Judges comments include “Access to greenspace in a rapidly urbanizing environment is a timely and important topic.
 This project featured relevant data with well documented sources and robust, logical geographic analysis presented in a well organized, effective, visually pleasing manner."
 View the poster.

-The Esri Development Center (EDC) Student of the Year Award: Formetly known as the Esri Development Center award, the EIP Student of the Year is an annual award open to all Harvard students, sponsored by Esri and administered by the CGA.
+The Esri Innovation Program (EIP) Student of the Year Award: Formetly known as the Esri Development Center award, the EIP Student of the Year is an annual award open to all Harvard students, sponsored by Esri and administered by the CGA.
 Its purpose is to recognize outstanding achievements in developing novel tools or techniques for geographic analysis.
-One winner each year will be recognized by a plaque, a $500 cash prize and a complementary registration to present his/her work at the Esri Developer Summit in Palm Springs (March), or the Esri International User Conference in San Diego, CA (summer).
+One winner each year will be recognized by a certificate, a $500 cash prize, and a free book from Esri press.
+Register for this year's award.